owlabout/blog/posts/vue/extending-vuejs-projects.md

   },
 }
 ```
-Now if we exclude Module A from our config.js it will be completly left out of the build.
+Now if we exclude module A from our config.js it will be completely left out of the build.
 The template, however, will still try to render a component which it now cannot find.
 Therefore, let's make sure we know the component is there before we try to render it.
 V-if will help us with that.

 ```html
 <template>